HarishFulara07/Button-Mania/Readme.md

 	(ii) If the value of the tile is 0, then the value after the click will be 3.

+You can find the demo of the medium level of the game [here] (http://htmlpreview.github.io/?https://github.com/HarishFulara07/Button-Mania/blob/master/Medium.html)

 HOPE YOU ENJOY THE GAME!!!!

-:simple_smile:

-You can find the demo of the medium level of the game [here] (http://htmlpreview.github.io/?https://github.com/HarishFulara07/Button-Mania/blob/master/Medium.html)